panosdaveas/interchain-gmp/readme.md

 npm run start
 ```

-Follow the instructions on terminal to send a message from chain A to chain B.
+Follow the instructions on terminal to send a timelocked message from chain A to chain B.